UBC Botanical Garden

 With demonstrations shows, hands-on activities, prizes, and of course liquid nitrogen ice-cream, this is a day not to be missed!

-CEDAR Summer Camp for Aboriginal Youth
+CEDAR Summer Camp for Indigenous Youth

-Every year, CEDAR enables 45 local Aboriginal youth between the ages of eight and 12 to explore UBC’s Vancouver campus through fun and interactive programming.
+Every year, CEDAR enables 45 local Indigenous youth between the ages of eight and 12 to explore UBC’s Vancouver campus through fun and interactive programming.
 Campers get a whirlwind tour of the wild and wacky research being conducted by students and researchers around campus.

 Public Events at UBC's Life Sciences Institute